19hours/sg-statutes/Acts/Computer Misuse Act.md

 ### Short title

 1\.
-This Act may be cited as the Computer Misuse Act.
+This Act may be cited as the Computer Misuse and Cybersecurity Act.

+[Act 3 of 2013 wef 13/03/2013]

 ### Interpretation